DAVIDnHANG/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

 What do you care about?
+Taxes

 What do you know about?
+There is an arguement that I want to seek.
+Does raises taxes make buisness finds loopholes to hide money, or does lowering taxes make buisness pay?

 What decisions do you face?
+I want to argue that lowering taxes on the rich make buisness pay.
+It sound so logically to me however there are people who says blah blah blah.
+Let looks at history for the answer.

 ## Seven templates